 To make the dressing, just whisk together red wine vinegar, olive oil, garlic, salt, and pepper.
 Add the cooled bread cubes to the vegetables and toss with the dressing.

 Voila!
-Your Avocado Panzanella is ready for your Dinner en Green.
+Your Avocado Panzanella is ready for dinner!

 As you can tell, this is a beautiful and flavorful way to celebrate a wonderful season.

 For my tablescape, I used the color green for inspiration.
 If you’ve been following IBC for any time, you probably know that one of my tips for entertaining decor is: Start with a color scheme.

 Naturally, I had to use a bit of gold, too.
 I just couldn’t resist.

 While this table is set for two, you could repeat the pattern for as many guests as you’ve invited.

 I sometimes like using a table runner in the opposite direction so that it serves as a two-person placemat rather than a traditional table runner.